eliobassi/CMT_project/README.md

 ### Input files

-The project relies on several categories of input data:
+The project relies on several categories of input data :

 ### Raster data (GeoTIFF)

-Used to extract yearly mean pollution and NDVI values.
+Used to extract yearly mean pollution and NDVI values :

 - NDVI_YYYY.tif